-Write Today to:
+Write Today to

-STAPLETON MASS THIS WEEK PEACE AT THE END OF YOUR DAY Mon.- Rev. Roger Cormier Tue .- Rev. Bill Toohey Wed.- Rev. Ned Reidy 10:30 P.M.
-STAPLETON LOUNGE LE MANS HALL YOU ARE INVITED!
+STAPLETON MASS THIS WEEK PEACE AT THE END OF YOUR DAY

+Mon.- Rev. Roger Cormier Tue .- Rev. Bill Toohey Wed.- Rev. Ned Reidy

+10:30 P.M.
+STAPLETON LOUNGE LE MANS HALL

+YOU ARE INVITED!

-The Observer is published daily during the college semester except vacations by the students of the University of Notre Dame and St. Mary's College.
+The Observer is published daily during the college semester except vacations by the students of the University of Notre Dame and St Mary's College.
 Subscriptions may be purchased for \$8 per semester from The Observer, Box Q, Notre Dame, Indiana 46556.
 Second class postage paid, Notre Dame, Ind.
-46556 Byrd as "a man of enormous industry and personal pride" who would "bend every effort to become a great justice" overshadowed Harris' criticism.
-It may also have demonstrated one of Byrd's great advantages if he is nominated - the biness" of the Senate and the MANICURIST & power wielded by the Senate SHINE GIRL whip.
-Harris has said that he is opposition.
+46556.
+Byrd as "a man of enormous industry and personal pride" who would "bend every effort to become a great justice" overshadowed Harris' criticism.
+It may also have demonstrated one of Byrd's great advantages if he is nominated - the "clubbiness" of the Senate and the MANICURIST & power wielded by the Senate SHINE GIRL whip.
+Harris has said that he is HAIR STYLING STRAIGHTENING COLORING RAZOR CUTTING Hair Pieces & en's Fashion Wigs ales & Service retiring from the Senate next rearrangement of the senate next retiring from the Senate next rearrangement represents the senate next representation of the senate next represen Phone 272-7222 HOMECOMING

-HOMECOMING

 KICKOFF PARTY

-Friday Oct 15 9pm-lam South Bend Armory \$5°° per couple tickets at door
+Friday Oct 15 9pm-1am South Bend Armory \$5°° per couple tickets at door

 music by FRIENDS, BROTHERS, AND STRANGERS

 REFRESHMENTS PROVIDED

 special busses will leave the ND circle at 8:30, 9:00 and 9:30.
-Five minutes later from St. Mary's.
+Five minutes later from St. Mary's